CloudCIX/documentation-cloudcix/README.md

 ![Architectural Overview](/static/images/architectural_overview.png)

-##  SRXPod
+##  Pod
-The SRXPod is the unit of physical infrastructure in CloudCIX.
-Networking in CloudCIX is based on the Juniper Networks SRX platform.
-The Juniper SRX is a Router-Firewall appliance.
-Each SRXPod has an SRX (or an SRX pair in HA) to implement its security and networking functionality.
+A Pod is the unit of physical infrastructure in CloudCIX.
+A Pod can carry out one of the following three functions.
+*  Provisioning and Monitoring (PAM)
+*  Central Orchestration Platform (COP)
+*  Region